Please scroll down for additional information about the events & information about registration.

 13.30 “International examples of Science Shops, taken from the H2020 ‘Inspires’ Research Programme”, by prof.dr.
 Marjolein Zweekhorst, Professor of Innovation and Education in the Health and Life Sciences

-14.00 “CSL-programs in India and Australia, what can we learn from their experiences, by prof.dr.
+14.00 “CSL-programs in Malaysia and Ghana, what can we learn from their experiences, by prof.dr.
 Hans Akkermans, founding Director of the VU Network Institute.